The Passionate Skeptic

 Occupations: Writer, teacher, teacher trainer, lecturer (English language & linguistics), contrarian thinker ...

 Qualifications : Life has taught me to put no great store on the formal "qualifications" of people I meet (the fancy diplomas might or might not tell you something useful about the other person).
 However the institutional mind, and lots of others too, seem to need badges, medals, diplomas and titles etc. before they can decide anything.
 Therefore, for what they are worth, the following is my collection of honorifics.
-Click here to see Thor's Résumé, and click here to see a List of Thor's Publications .
-Lately I've also posted about 147 articles and papers to https://independent.academia.edu/thormay where they attract far more readers than on my own humble website.
+Click here to see Thor's Résumé, and click here to see a List of some of Thor's Publications (this needs seriously updating) .
+Lately I've also posted about 147 articles and papers to Academia.edu where they attract far more readers than on my own humble website.

 My main qualifications are :